Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 These extra bits improve entropy of the nonce as [discussed below](#nonce-entropy).
 One of the design goals was to keep the size of the extended keys most compact (64 bytes for xprv and xpub).
 Alternative would be to reduce entropy of the _derivation key_ by storing extra random bits there, but the scalar has 5 bits pre-determined, so we can simply use them.

+TBD:

+* naming: xpub,xprv, dk vs chaincode,
+* torsion-safe representative by HdV et al is not used to keep full compatibility with existing codebases that might rely on the high bit set
+* expanded privkey as in NaCl-2011 used for max compatibility with existing EdDSA codebases
+* 2^20 depth chosen for comfortable max depth while keeping prob of collisions negligibly low.  (reduced to allow a comfortably large number of derivation levels while keeping strict compatibility with EdDSA and ECDH).

 ## Security